yashghuge007/TCP-Client-MVP/README.md

 # TCP Client MVP

-A simple TCP client application built with C# using the Model-View-Presenter (MVP) design pattern.
+A simple TCP client application built with C# to learn and understand the interaction of client with Server.
 This project demonstrates fundamental TCP networking and separation of concerns for maintainable and testable code.

 ## Features